It’s holiday season, 2021. Last year most of us were locked down pretty firmly. This year, it’s not quite the same.

 Catherine?
 She plays on that blasted computer all day.

 Sound familiar?
 The first time I heard it, I nearly had a fit.
 Play?
 Blasted computer??
-All that hard work I do work from dawn to dusk?
+All that hard work I do from dawn to dusk?
 The work that earns the money that means I can treat her to things she might otherwise never see or do?

 It was all too much for my blood pressure.
 So I decided to do something I never thought I’d hear myself say.
 I decided to…